 This species needs a moist, rich loam for best performance.
 Mix in a little compost with existing soil at planting time.

 Saxifraga Plant Care

 Mossy rockfoil needs no pruning and has no staking or manual cultivation needs.
-As with any plant, watch for pests and disease with Saxifraga care and maintenance.
-It is prey to several species of insect and prone to rots and rust.
+As with any plant, watch for pests and diseases with Saxifraga care and maintenance.
+It is prey to several species of insects and is prone to rots and rust.
 Combat these by avoiding overhead watering when the plant can’t dry out quickly and with a fungicide or baking soda spray.